ann82/wdai-ai-slackbot/README.md

 ### Web Page Summarization

-Ask the bot to summarize content from a webpage:
+Ask the bot to summarize content from a webpage using OpenAI's web search capability:
 ```
 @WDAI AI Bot summarize this webpage: https://example.com/article
 ```

+This feature uses OpenAI's web search tool to find and summarize web content directly, without requiring the bot to access the web page itself.

 ### Thread Conversations